 Oh, and that's not all.
 Some other good things about morning glory are that it's low in calories and rich in vitamins and minerals.
 Every Thai kid who went to a Thai school will have been told by their teachers that pak boong is great for their eyes.
 Normally we introduce this vegetable to kids when they're in kindergarten, but we make sure to cut it in small pieces so that it's easy for them to eat.
 To get us to start eating this leafy green vegetable, our parent or teacher would go - Turtles eat morning glory!
 If you want to live long like them, you have to eat this vegetable!
 I guess I wanted to live a bit too long because I've been obsessed with morning glory for as long as I can remember.

-Now this Thai stir-fried morning glory is probably the most common Thai dish with morning glory.
+Now this Thai stir-fried water spinach is one of the most common Thai dishes that uses water spinach.
 You can get this at pretty much every restaurant and dtam sang (made to order) place in Thailand.
-It’s the big sister of the Thai stir-fried water mimosa and a great alternative to the Thai holy basil chicken when you don’t know what to order, HA!
+It's the big sister of the Thai stir-fried water mimosa and a great alternative to the Thai holy basil chicken when you don't know what to order, HA!
 People like to order or make this dish with crispy pork belly.
-I think it’s the best thing in the world, but I sometimes go for chicken, which works just as fine, when I don’t feel like stepping into that…er…red alert bad zone.
+I think it's the best thing in the world, but I sometimes go for chicken, which works just as fine, when I don't feel like stepping into that...er...red alert bad zone.

 As far as seasoning goes, some Thais will keep it really simple by using just fish sauce and a tiny bit of sugar to round out the flavor, and that's great.
 However, I like to use salted soy bean paste and oyster sauce because my mother has always made it with these and I love it.
 I think the salted soy bean paste really helps make it a little bit more special.
 Also, I find that, with these ingredients, I don't need to use sugar to round out the flavor.
 That's something, isn't it?